gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 up your execution into chunks, you could queue the rest of the work into the next task using `schedule`, or perform your actions defining `__on_tick()` event handler, but in case you need to take a full control over the game loop and run some simulations using
-`game_tick()` as the way to advance the game progress, that might be the simplest way to do it, and triggering the script in a 'proper' way (there is not 'proper' way, but via commmand line, or server chat is the most 'proper'), would be the safest way to do it.
+`game_tick()` as the way to advance the game progress, that might be the simplest way to do it, and triggering the script in a 'proper' way (there is not 'proper' way, but via command line, or server chat is the most 'proper'), would be the safest way to do it.
 For instance, running `game_tick()` from a command block triggered with a button, or in an entity event triggered in an entity tick, may technically cause the game to run and encounter that call again, causing stack to overflow.
 Thankfully it doesn't happen in vanilla running